MIROC-DOC/model_description/org/md_enorg/p-cum.md

 In the above equation, TERM00082 is the portion of the evaporation that is taken up by the downdraft, TERM00083 evaporates directly into the mean field.
-However, the downdraft mass flux TERM00084
+However, the downdraft mass flux TERM00084 is
 The total mass flux of cloud base shall not exceed the TERM00086 of TERM00085.
 The current standard value is TERM00087,TERM00087.